Also see: Governance Scope & Submission/Review Process documentation

-- Implementing processes that are consistent with best practices in higher education and across other industries.
+- Implementing strategic decision-making processes that are consistent with best practices in higher education and across other industries.

-- Reviewing and understanding the financial context for IT, and forwarding recommendations for project funding levels to the IT Executive Sponsors' group (Ways and Means Committee).
+- Reviewing and understanding the financial context for IT services and forwarding recommendations for project funding levels to Emory's Ways and Means Committee.

-- Tracking projects throughout their lifecycle, and reporting on whether the stated benefits are realized.
+- Tracking approved projects throughout their lifecycle, and reporting on whether the stated benefits are realized.

-- Affirming the prioritization decisions of the IT governance subcommittees.
+- Reviewing and re-affirming prioritization decisions of the IT governance subcommittees.

 - Evaluating proposals that do not fit within the scope of the functional and technology subcommittees.